Tufello: Recent History

 The "Ennio Flaviano communal library" (Named after Ennio Flaviano, a writer, journalist, comedian and cinema critic from Monte Sacro) opened up in 2003, becoming a cultural center and hosting up to 20900 books.

-In 2010, the construction of the Jonio station was approved, alongside a plan to create a sort of shopping center adjacent to the metro station.
-However, by 2015, when the station was opened, the planned shopping center was not finished.
-As of 2025, said shopping center is yet to open, and many abbandoned the project.
+In 2010, the construction of the Jonio station was approved, alongside a plan to create a shopping center adjacent to the metro station as a replacement for the demolished commercial building on the site.
+However, by 2015, when the station was opened, the planned shopping center had not been occupied.
+As of 2025, the shopping center is yet to open, and the shopkeepers may lose their investment.

 In 2011, the neo-fascist group CasaPound occupied a local school (nearby the old house and the grave of Valerio Verbano) that was closed back in 2008, before being kicked out by a mass mobilization by the left-leaning citizens that lived in the surrounding areas and the Italian law enforcement.
 This happened again in 2021.

 Starting from 2019, a project called "Storytelling beyond the Aniene" was initiated by the RiverRun organization and NonTurismo organization, with the support of the Municipio III Roma.
 The initiative allows tourists and visitors that decide to visit the area to learn the history of Tufello through a series of anectodes by the locals, telling their past and present within the city.
-This is done thanks to the use of QR codes that can be scanned for free and are scattered around the quartet.
+This is done thanks to the use of QR codes that can be scanned for free and are scattered around the quarter.
 This was an attempt to give a voice to the locals, and to slightly boost tourism in an area that is rarely visited by tourists.

+During the 2025 Italian general strikes and protests for Gaza, Tufello's inhabitants spontaneously mobilized to protect the local occupied Aristofane high school from any raiders following the raid on a nearby school.